-Through sharing their own personal lifechallenge stories, the coaches create a safe, supportive space where students can think and talk about their mental well-being.
-These coaches are accomplished leaders in their fields - including business, nursing, sports psychology, psychiatry, arts, and education - but also people who can build trust and connect with students to lead lively discussions
+Through sharing their own personal life-challenge stories, the coaches create a safe, supportive space where students can think and talk about their mental well-being.
+These coaches are accomplished leaders in their fields - including business, nursing, sports psychology, psychiatry, arts, and education - but also people who can build trust and connect with students to lead lively discussions.

-After consulting with the high school, Robin designed two parallel experiences for students in three grade levels:
+After the high school decided to utilize the innovative Robin coaching and practice model, the two organizations collaborated closely to design two parallel experiences for students in three grade levels:

-- 1. A Discovery Program for 9th graders: For four weeks, incoming freshmen received a live coaching experience early in the week, paired with an interactive lesson delving more deeply into the same life challenge later in the week, and daily 5-minute online practice in a gamified format. - 2.
+- 1. A Discovery Program for 9th graders: For four weeks, incoming freshmen received a live coaching experience early in the week, paired with a lesson delving more deeply into the same life challenge later in the week, and daily 5-minute online practice in a gamified format. - 2.
 A coaching and reflection experience for 10th and 11th graders: Sophomores and juniors participated daily in viewing short coaching videos and writing a 5-minute response to prompt reflection on their learning.